PHIL 100 Introduction to Philosophy

 Professor McMahon’s research is focused in Continental Philosophy (especially Phenomenology and Existentialism) and Social and Political Philosophy.
 She also has substantial interest in Philosophy of Art, Feminist Philosophy, and Ancient Philosophy.
 She is currently working on a book manuscript on the resources of Maurice Merleau-Ponty’s phenomenological philosophy for understanding the nature of political life.
 Future projects will include research into the kinds of interpersonal and political environments most conducive to character development, primarily through engagements with the philosophies of Aristotle, John Dewey, and Merleau-Ponty.

-“(Un)Healthy Environments: Merleau-Ponty, Dewey, and the Dynamic Equilibrium Between Self and Environment,” The Journal of Speculative Philosophy (forthcoming).
+“(Un)Healthy Systems: Merleau-Ponty, Dewey, and the Dynamic Equilibrium Between Self and Environment,” The Journal of Speculative Philosophy (forthcoming).

 “Phenomenology as First-Order Perception: Speech, Vision, and Reflection in Merleau-Ponty,” Perception and Its Development in Merleau-Ponty’s Philosophy, eds.
 Kirsten Jacobson and John Russon (Toronto: University of Toronto Press, 2017).